ml-struct-bio/cryodrgn/README.md

 With `--multigpu`, the batch size is multiplied by the number of available GPUs to better utilize GPU resources.
-We note that GPU utilization may be further improved by increasing the batch size (e.g. `-b 16`), however, faster wall-clock time per epoch does not necessarily lead to faster *model training* since the training dynamics are affected (fewer model updates per epoch with larger `-b`), and using `--multigpu` may require increasing the total number of epochs.
+We note that GPU utilization may be further improved by increasing the batch size (e.g. `-b 16`), however, faster wall-clock time per epoch does not necessarily lead to faster *convergence* since the training dynamics are affected (fewer model updates per epoch with larger `-b`).
+Thus, using `--multigpu` may require increasing the total number of epochs.
+As a best practice, we recommend first training for 25 epochs (or however many is practical for your dataset size), and then doubling to 50 epochs to check for model convergence by inspecting if the final results have changed.

 ### Local pose refinement -- *beta*

 Depending on the quality of the consensus reconstruction, image poses may contain errors.
 Image poses may be *locally* refined using the `--do-pose-sgd` flag, however, we recommend reaching out to the developers for recommended training settings.

+For global pose optimization or ab initio reconstruction, please see our [cryoDRGN-AI](https://cryodrgnai.cs.princeton.edu/) method.

 ## 6. Analysis of results